-The Stó:lō people have lived in the region now known as Chilliwack and the Fraser River Valley since time immemorial and their estimated population before contact with Europeans was between 40,000 and 60,000.
-The name Stó:lō means "people of the river;" the Stó:lō primarily rely on the Fraser River and its tributaries for their way of life.
-The Stó:lō speak Halq'eméylem (a dialect of the Coast Salish language Halkomelem).
+The Stó:lō people have lived in the region now known as Chilliwack and the Fraser River Valley since time immemorial1 and their estimated population before contact with Europeans was between 40,000 and 60,000.
+The name Stó:lō means "people of the river;" the Stó:lō primarily rely on the Fraser River and its tributaries for their way of life.2 The Stó:lō speak Halq'eméylem (a dialect of the Coast Salish language Halkomelem).3

-Attracted to Chilliwack for its agriculture opportunities, European settlers brought diseases that reduced the population of Stó:lō people by approximately 90 per cent.
-Settler colonialism introduced Christianity to the region and by the 1930s Chilliwack had a large Mennonite population that increased further after World War II.
-Chilliwack experienced several other waves of immigration, including Chinese immigration in the late 19th century and Dutch immigration in the early 20th century.
+Attracted to Chilliwack for its agriculture opportunities, European settlers brought diseases that reduced the population of Stó:lō people by approximately 90 per cent.4 Settler colonialism introduced Christianity to the region and by the 1930s Chilliwack had a large Mennonite population that increased further after World War II.5 Chilliwack experienced several other waves of immigration, including Chinese immigration in the late 19th century and Dutch immigration in the early 20th century.6

 The Chilliwack area was also the site of Coqualeetza Residential School, which operated until 1940 when Indigenous children were instead sent to the Alberni Residential School.
 The Coqualeetza site was then converted into Coqualeetza Indian Hospital, which operated until 1969.
-Today, this site has been reclaimed as the Coqualeetza Cultural Education Centre, which exists to preserve and promote Stó:lō culture and language.
+Today, this site has been reclaimed as the Coqualeetza Cultural Education Centre, which exists to preserve and promote Stó:lō culture and language.7 which is faster than the provincial rate of 8%.
+Due to the rise in the cost of living in Metro Vancouver, Chilliwack's population is expected to grow, especially with younger families relocating to the area.